EKQRCalamity/SWRevamped/README.md

 - And more

 #### Utilities
-- Extending current Utilities (mostly Activator and CS Helper)
+- Extending current Utilities (mostly Activator and CS Helper) (WIP)
 - Adding Better Auto Attack Damage Calculation with On Hit damage.
+(WIP)

 ### Done